kevinguzman0/tasks-app/README.md

    - npm run ios: Builds and runs the app on an iOS simulator (Mac only).
    - npm test: Runs the unit tests using Jest.

+## Architecture and Design
+This React Native application follows a modular architecture to ensure scalability, maintainability, and separation of concerns.
+The project is structured into different directories within the src folder, such as components, hooks, screens, store, and others, each serving a specific purpose.
+Below is a breakdown of key architectural and design decisions made during the development of this application:

+**1. Component-Based Architecture**
+  The app is built using a component-based architecture, where each piece of functionality is divided into reusable components.

+**2. State Management with Redux (RTK)**
+  State management is handled using Redux Toolkit (RTK) to maintain the global state in a predictable manner.
+Redux allows the application to maintain a central      store, making it easier to manage state across different components
+  - **RTK-Query** is used for making API requests and handling caching efficiently.

+**3. Custom Hooks**
+  The application leverages custom React hooks to encapsulate reusable logic and abstract away complexity from the components.

+**4. Design Principles**
+  - **SOLID Principles:**
+    - Single Responsibility Principle: Each component and module has one clearly defined purpose.
+    - Open/Closed Principle: The code is designed to be extendable without the need to modify existing components.
+    - Liskov Substitution Principle: Components are designed to be easily substitutable, adhering to their interfaces.
+    - Dependency Inversion Principle: High-level modules do not depend on low-level modules; both rely on abstractions (e.g., using context or dependency injection       via props).
+  - **DRY (Don't Repeat Yourself):**
+    Reusable components, hooks, and utility functions help avoid repetition in the codebase.
+  - **KISS (Keep It Simple, Stupid):**
+    The application avoids unnecessary complexity, focusing on simple and easily understandable code.

 ## Contributing

 1. Fork the repository.